 - We use Qlikview Server to convert data visualizations to multi-user web applications, to manage users and groups, to automate data updates and to provide security for users and data.

-- With Qlikview Publisher the PCA centralizes the distribution of Qlikview applications and automates data updates.
+- With Qlikview Publisher the PCApps centralizes the distribution of Qlikview applications and automates data updates.

 - Qlikview Information Access Server allows unlimited public access to one visualization while Qlikview Extranet Server allows access to three visualizations via private web site(s).

 Even on portfolio level, Qlikview has some warning flags / points from our point of view: portfolio is more complicated compare with Tableau, data connectivity is less sophisticated, multi-tenancy is not supported, and access to different data visualizations (Documents in Qlikview’s speak) is limited either by server or by license.
 And yes, the access to each Qlikview Document (Data Visualization) requires $350 fee per named user per document.